License GuideSOC 41-2031

 How to Get a Motor Vehicle Salesperson License.

-You'll follow a consistent pathway across 29 states, though details shift by location.
-Start with accredited education, then pass a national or state exam.
-Next comes supervised experience under a licensed professional.
-A background check happens at some point in the process.
-Once licensed, you'll complete continuing education credits before each renewal.
-The exact hours, degree requirements, and experience minimums differ from state to state, so check your specific state's rules.
+Your path to licensure follows a consistent pattern across most states.
+First, you'll complete accredited education in your field.
+Next, you'll pass a national or state exam.
+Then you'll gain supervised experience under a licensed professional.
+A background check happens alongside this process.
+Finally, you'll complete continuing education credits between license renewals.
+The exact hours, degree requirements, and experience minimums differ by state, so verify the specific rules where you're applying.

 1